 Most of the time if I am getting comfortable to read, I sit on my couch, grab a blanket, and make a cup of tea.
+Of course, also with my pup sleeping on my lap.
 Sometimes I have some sort of snack, but I probably will eat it before I start reading because I am not great at eating and reading at the same time.
 I prefer things to be relatively silent but I can normally block out noise if I am not interested in whatever it is.
 So if my boyfriend is playing video games, I can probably ignore it.
 But if music I enjoy and know well starts to play, the lyrics will distract me.

 The Trio (Harry Potter, Ron Weasley, and Hermione Granger) - Name your favorite literary best friends.

 Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Saenz.

 Ari and Dante's friendship makes my heart so happy.
 I love them so much.
 I don't even know how else to explain that other than to say: anyone who hasn't read this book, read it!
 It's so amazing.
 Most of my favorite books/romances start off with the characters as friends first.
 I think that is one of the best ways to write a romance, and Saenz does it perfectly.

 Minerva McGonagall (Gryffindor Head of House) - Name a no-nonsense character who is actually a big softy.

 Warner from the Shatter Me series by Tahereh Mafi

 Warner is a character that has a lot of development and growth throughout the series.
 One thing I like about his character is that although he is hard and cold at times because of his upbringing he does have a soft side.
 His short interactions with James, his tolerance of Kenji, and his compassion towards Juliette are just a few examples.
 I am hoping as we get more books we see even more of that from him.